Invernisoft-Inc/neovim-conf/README.md

     - also show :Copilot status   in the notification window
 - Important, be updated from this needed WIP feature: https://githubnext.com/projects/copilot-view/
 - [ ] A hotkey to close "all" opened windows (quickfix, tagbar, etc...) in one shot (or use Space+x ?)
+- [ ] cmdline mode put in in red, since insert is in green
+- [ ] cmp alternative:
+    - since its slow and annoying, do not use it
+    - use supertab instead, which does more what we want / need
+    - trigger cmp only when "c-n" is pressed (or see the options from lazyvim)
+    - do we should set this by default? so the user will never have the cmp popup? mmh better from a custom conf

 ### BUGS: